#11 - The Perfect Package - Flash-E-Motion

 I first saw Flash, an Oldenburg/Thoroughbred, in a summer pasture alongside his dam with many other mares and foals.
 He stood out to me with his floaty trot and striking tobiano bay markings.
 He was the perfect package!
 I put a deposit down and had the honor of naming him Flash-E-Motion.
 Then I waited until Thanksgiving Day to make the ten-hour round-trip to bring him home.

 Flash had gone through “boot camp” so he knew basic groundwork.
 With the wintery weather, he had been taken into a box stall the evening before I arrived.
 He went straight from the stall into the trailer for half a day.
 At home we had built a paddock for him out of panels and some existing rail fence that wasn’t as tall as the panels, but seemed tall enough for a colt.
 The minute I turned him loose in the paddock, all of Flash’s pent-up energy came surging out and he jumped over the rail fence.
 I quickly sprinted into action, somehow got the halter around his neck, slowed him enough to ease it over his nose and led him back to his paddock, which we quickly modified to exclude the rail fence.
 The five hour drive and the commotion when we arrived at home all took place during a snowstorm.
-My husband was a real trooper, driving on black ice with low visibility and then building fence when we got home.
+Mike was a real trooper, driving on black ice with low visibility and then building fence when we got home.
 What a wild day!

 Flash and I became friends right away.
 He was playful and full of energy.
 He became rather difficult to handle, bumping into me, catching me with a front foot when I wasn’t looking, kicking out on the lunge line (connecting with my elbow on one occasion) and nipping me whenever he had the chance - all done in play.
 Before long, I was covered in bruises.
 During my first go-around with horses, a colt with these behaviors would have been shut down right away with the use of a stud chain over the nose or under the chin.
 Something inside me told me this was not the way I wanted to handle Flash, so I started looking for a new way.